Photo by Pedro Lastra on UnsplashIS IT SAFE TO TRAVEL TO EUROPE IN 2026?

 In any normal year, the question of whether it’s safe to travel to Europe would focus on pickpockets and petty theft.
-Now, with a grinding war in Ukraine, travel safety in Europe has become intertwined with larger issues.
+Now, as the war in Ukraine grinds on, travel safety in Europe has become intertwined with larger issues.

 In general terms, traveling safely in Europe means what it does in other parts of the world, namely: